rubensworks/article-privacy-decentralized/content/introduction.md

 Focus on either: a framework, an idea for a solution, or a concrete method.
 {:.todo}

-1. Enhancing *access control* for Solid through key exchange
+1. Enhancing decentralized *access control* through key exchange
 2. Protocols for key management
 3. Optimizing federated querying through privacy-preserving aggregation